aakash140799/codetemplate/README.md

 3) some data instance are of type "type". change them to the type you want to use;
 4) some files require some functions to be defined by functionality required given in comments. these functionalities are type-dependent, hence need to be defined by user;
+5) some datastructure use nulv for null value. change - const type nulv; accordingly.